netxms/netxms-doc/admin/log-monitoring.rst

      - Create VSS snapshot and uses snapshot file for parsing.
 Can be used when log is opened by other application as exclusive open.
 Windows only.
 Can highly increase CPU usage.
      - 0
-   * - keepopen
+   * - keepOpen
-     - Defines if file is keped opened all the rime or is reopened on each parsing iteration.
+     - Defines if the file is kept open or reopened on each parsing iteration.
      - 1
    * - ignoreModificationTime
      - Ignores modification time of log file